 Over the past few years, social media have become ubiquitous, as has a subcurrent of online humor about those who use it while plastered.
-Today, I’d like to tell you about a non-humorous intersection of alcohol and social media.
+Today, I’d like to tell you about a non-humorous intersection of signs of alcoholism and social media.

 It starts with a report published by Archives of Pediatrics and Adolescent Medicine (one of the JAMA/Archives journals) and funded by the National Institute on Alcohol Abuse and Alcoholism.
 The key takeaway is that social media websites such as Facebook may be good sources of information on college drinking habits.
 Specifically, information that could help reveal those at risk for problem drinking.